Tales of Superstition and Chivalry

 Tales of Superstition and Chivalry was an illustrated Gothic ballad collection written by Anne Bannerman.
 It was published anonymously by Vernor and Hood in 1802, two years after her first volume, Poems.
-The reviews of Tales were not as favorable as for the earlier production, thought it is often now considered her strongest work.
+The reviews of Tales were not as favorable as for the earlier production, though it is often now considered her strongest work.
 In 1807, the two collections were combined, revised, and re-printed as Poems, a New Edition.
 The illustrations were handled by Thomas Park.